Back to Lab

 Key Challenges

-Building this responsibly means tackling some tricky problems:
+Building this responsibly meant tackling some tricky problems:

 1. The cold start problem: Early on, you need replies to feel fast.
-Solutions include volunteer “Lifeguards,” smart routing to active users, and optional AI fallbacks.
+Smart routing to active users and push notifications help close the loop.

 Status